lichard49/canvas-logger/README.md

 # Canvas Logger
 A utility to help collect ground truth data for the Digiwrite project.
 Simply collects the coordinates of mouse or stylus movement and stores them on a Sparkfun phantom server.
+Used [UIKit](http://getuikit.com/) as a front-end framework.

 ## Live
 Canvas Logger is live and hosted on GitHub pages at: